tiffanyfay/tiffanyfay.github.io/index.md

 </style>

 <img src="assets/img/tiffany.jpg" style="width:350px;float:left;margin-right:15px">
-Tiffany is a technology advocate, technical content creator, and community enabler in the Cloud Native space.
-She most recently was a senior developer advocate at VMware.
-She also formerly worked as a software developer and developer advocate at Amazon, Docker, and Intel.
-Before that, she graduated from Georgia Tech with a degree in electrical engineering.
-In her free time, she likes to travel and dabble in photography.
-You can find her on Twitter @tiffanyfayj.
+Hey!
+I, am Tiffany and I am a technology advocate, technical content creator, and community enabler in the Cloud Native space.
+I most recently was a senior developer advocate at VMware.
+I was previously a software developer and developer advocate at Amazon, Docker, and Intel.
+I started off by graduating from Georgia Tech in electrical engineering.

+In my free time, I like to [travel](https://instagram.com/_tiffanyfay_) and [dabble in photography](https://instagram.com/tiffanyfayj) (I took this photo of me).
+You can find me on Twitter [@tiffanyfayj](https://www.twitter.com/tiffanyfayj) and everywhere else via [Linktree](https://linktr.ee/tiffanyfay).

 ## Blogs/Guides
 * [VMware Tanzu Developer Center](https://tanzu.vmware.com/developer/team/tiffany-jernigan/)